dennizl/CleanDataProjectCourse/CodeBook.md

 * An identifier of the subject who carried out the experiment.

 ## How to reproduce the transformations
 The _tidyData.txt_ file is produced by the *run_analysis.R* code.
-To execute this code, run its **runAnalysis** function, which will perform all the required functions needed to produce the tidy dataset from the original UCI smartphone dataset.
+To execute this code, run its **runAnalysis** function, which will perform all the other contained functions needed to produce the tidy dataset from the original UCI smartphone dataset.
 Note that this function both saves the resulting dataset into a comma-seperated file named _tidyData.txt_ and returns the tidy dataset as a dataframe.
 The following is the recommended way of running the code once the **run_Analysis.R** file has been sourced in R:

 `tidyData <- runAnalysis()`